harmonydata/harmonydata.github.io/content/pt/blog/what-features-would-you-like-to-see-in-harmony.md

 ---
-title: Quais recursos você gostaria de ver no Harmony?
+title: Quais recursos você gostaria de ver no Harmony ?
 description: Click here to view other people’s responses.
 date:
 image: /images/blog/how_can_harmony_help_you.png